Accredited, High-Quality Sensory Integration Courses

 Chairperson: Rosalind Rogers

 Her externally focused work on standards is matched by a long-standing reputation within Ulster for developing innovative curricula.
 Her passion is in planning and developing high quality training and education across a range of sectors and people.
-She is acknowledged publicly by Dr. Kelly, Course Director of the Masters in Sensory Integration at Ulster University, as being the creator of the Masters programme in Sensory Integration –the first of its kind in the world.
+She is acknowledged publicly by Dr. Kelly, Fellow of Sensory Integration Education, as being the creator of the Masters programme in Sensory Integration – the first of its kind in the world.

 In 2011, Rosalind was acknowledged by her profession through the conferment of the award of Fellow of the Royal College of Speech and Language Therapists.
 This honour was bestowed as a consequence of her engagement in a range of leadership roles, the most notable being Chair of the Royal College of Speech and Language Therapists’ Council, where she was commended for her vision in respect of professional development frameworks for health professionals.

 She was invited to chair the Board of Sensory Integration Education in 2014 in order that her skills of strategic leadership could be harnessed for this organisation.
-She had already demonstrated her strong support for this organisation’s Vision, with her leadership skills being honed through twelve years in academic management at Ulster University.
+She had already demonstrated her strong support for this organisation’s Vision, with her leadership skills being honed through twelve years in higher education academic management.

-She also is a high quality teacher –she is a Fellow of the University’s Centre for Higher Education Research and Practice.
-However, she is most proud of being a finalist for the Students Union’s University Staff Member of the Year 2013 because this is a student-nominated award-she was the only academic from her faculty to be shortlisted.
-Occupational Therapists who heard her lecture on Neuroscience on recent Sensory Integration Foundations in Neuroscience modules have been consistent in their praise of her knowledge and ability to communicate complex concepts and ideas in a clear, engaging style.
+She also is a high quality teacher – she is a Fellow of her University’s Centre for Higher Education Research and Practice.
+Occupational Therapists who heard her lecture on Neuroscience have been consistent in their praise of her knowledge and ability to communicate complex concepts and ideas in a clear, engaging style.

 In her personal life, living on the beautiful drumlins of Country Down, in Northern Ireland, as a foster mother, she is particularly motivated about the application of Ayres Sensory Integration to supporting children and young people who have experienced trauma.
 She uses the knowledge generously shared by her expert Sensory Integration Advanced Practitioner friends for children in her home environment.